Skip to content

 In Michigan, the Sault Ste.
 Marie Tribe of Chippewa Indians shut down Kewadin Casinos during a ransomware incident and later said it reviewed affected files and notified people whose information may have been involved.
 In Idaho, the Shoshone-Bannock Tribes reported a network security incident that knocked email, phone and network services offline, with officials warning that sensitive information may have been accessed.

-Rhysida has been tied to other high-profile disruptions in recent years, including incidents involving the operator of Seattle-Tacoma International Airport and the city of Columbus, Ohio, according to The Associated Press.
+Rhysida has been tied to other high-profile disruptions in recent years, including incidents involving the operator of Seattle-Tacoma International Airport and the city of Columbus, Ohio.

 Joseph Topping